 She realized that there’s this trifecta of me feeling scared: that I can’t have a child unless my show is good, that making it is being a bad daughter, and that having a kid alone is also being a bad daughter.
 All these things are blocking each other.

 So in the ritual I have three objects: one for my mother, one for my art, and one for my motherhood/future child.
 I do this prayer about loving and cherishing my mother, my future motherhood, and my art, and how all three are connected.
 My favorite line is “I care for them all when I care for one.”
 I think of making Appearances as a doula for having a child.

 BG: Where did this idea come from that Appearances needed to be good for you to have a child?

-SM: Kaitlin [Prest, a friend and collaborator] thought that having a child was my way of procrastinating from being an artist.
+SM: Kaitlin [Prest, a friend and creator of The Heart] thought that having a child was my way of procrastinating from being an artist.
 She thought I should have an art baby before a real baby so that a baby wasn’t the millionth thing derailing my career as an artist.
 Also, I have a history of not finishing work, and as my friend she wanted to see me finish something.
 She doesn’t care if Appearances is good.
 I keep having the idea that I’m not a worthy person unless the work is good.
 That I have no right to happiness unless the work is good.
 That I’m not allowed to have a boyfriend unless the work is good.

 BG: Seems pretty common.
 So how is the production of Appearances going?